suzyahyah/suzyahyah.github.io/_posts/2025-06-22-HMGICS-Advice.md

 * Applied Translational R&D does not mean adapt academic results to improve baseline performance, it means, make it work well enough to be put into production.

 * Engineers just want to work on and solve interesting problems.
-Management wants to create reusable frameworks and show progress on KPIs.
-Tension arises when neither can properly appreciate each other’s priorities.
-The customer doesn't care and just wants a reliable, stress free product.
+Management wants to create reusable frameworks and show progress on project KPIs.
+Neither can properly appreciate each other’s priorities.
+The bottom line will suffer when both are detached from the real objective: The customer wants the cheapest possible, reliably engineered, well-designed, stress free product.